All Products

 Object Storage Service:Manage the access control list of a bucket (Python SDK V2)

-A bucket is a container for objects within OSS.
-This topic explains how to set and retrieve the access control list (ACL) of a bucket using the Python SDK V2.
+Set and retrieve the access control list (ACL) of a bucket by using OSS SDK for Python V2.

 Notes

-• The sample code in this topic uses the cn-hangzhou region ID for China (Hangzhou) as an example.
-By default, a public endpoint is used.
-If you want to access OSS from other Alibaba Cloud services in the same region, use an internal endpoint.
-For more information about the regions and endpoints supported by OSS, see OSS regions and endpoints.
+• The sample code in this topic uses the cn-hangzhou region ID as an example and uses a public endpoint by default.
+To access OSS from other Alibaba Cloud services in the same region, use an internal endpoint.
+For more information, see OSS regions and endpoints.

 • You must have the oss:PutBucketAcl permission to set the ACL of a bucket and the oss:GetBucketAcl permission to retrieve the ACL of a bucket.
 For more information, see Grant custom policies to RAM users.